Using Mathematica for Quantum Mechanics: A Student's Manual: basis construction

 \subsection{description of coupled degrees of freedom}

 A broad range of quantum-mechanical systems of interest are governed by Hamiltonians of the form

-where $N$ individual degrees of freedom are governed by their individual Hamiltonians $\Ham^{(k)}(t)$, while their interactions are described by $\Ham\si{int}(t)$.
+where $N$ individual degrees of freedom are governed by their individual Hamiltonians $\Ham^{(k)}(t)$, while their interactions are described by $\Ham\ix{int}(t)$.
 This is a situation we will encounter repeatedly as we construct more complicated quantum-mechanical problems from simpler parts.
-A few simple examples are: \begin{itemize} \item A set of $N$ interacting particles: the Hamiltonians $\Ham^{(k)}$ describe the individual particles, while $\Ham\si{int}$ describes their interactions. \item A single particle moving in three spatial degrees of freedom: the Hamiltonians $\Ham^{(x,y,z)}$ describe the kinetic energy in the three directions, while $\Ham\si{int}$ contains the potential energy. \item A single particle with internal (spin) and external (motional) degrees of freedom which are coupled through a state-dependent potential in $\Ham\si{int}$. \end{itemize}
+A few simple examples are: \begin{itemize} \item A set of $N$ interacting particles: the Hamiltonians $\Ham^{(k)}$ describe the individual particles, while $\Ham\ix{int}$ describes their interactions (see \autoref{sec:Ising}). \item A single particle moving in three spatial degrees of freedom: the three Hamiltonians $\Ham^{(x)}=-\frac{\hbar^2}{2m}\frac{\partial^2}{\ddd{\partial}{x}^2}$, $\Ham^{(y)}=-\frac{\hbar^2}{2m}\frac{\partial^2}{\ddd{\partial}{y}^2}$, $\Ham^{(z)}=-\frac{\hbar^2}{2m}\frac{\partial^2}{\ddd{\partial}{z}^2}$ describe the kinetic energy in the three directions, while $\Ham\ix{int}$ contains the potential energy , which usually couples these three degrees of freedom (see \autoref{sec:BEC}). \item A single particle with internal (spin) and external (motional) degrees of freedom, which are coupled through a state-dependent potential in $\Ham\ix{int}$ (see \autoref{chap:spacespin}). \end{itemize} The existence of individual Hamiltonians $\Ham^{(k)}$ assumes that the Hilbert space of the complete system has a tensor-product structure